ldionne/cppnow-2013-d2/4_d2/3_algorithm/2_basic_lock_graph.md

 <!SLIDE>
+# Example \#2

-we're really computing the transitive closure of the "is held by a thread when acquiring X" relation
+We're really computing the transitive closure of the "is held by a thread when acquiring X" relation.

     @@@ cpp
         mutex A, B, C, D;